IBM-Blockchain-Archive/ibm-blockchain-js/README.md

 - Chaincode functions are dependent on actually be found inside your Go chaincode
 - My advise is to build your chaincode off of the Marble Application one.
 This way you get the basic CRUD functions below:

-### chaincode.read(name [callback])
+### chaincode.read(name, [callback])
-Read variable named 'name' from chaincode state
+Read variable named 'name' from chaincode state.
+This will call the Query() function in the Go chaincode, therefore the Query() function needs to exists in the cc.

+### chaincode.query(name, [callback])
+Same as chaincode.read() above

 ### chaincode.write(name, val, [callback])
-Write 'val' to variable named 'name'
+Write 'val' to variable named 'name'.
+This will call the write() function in the Go chaincode, therefore the write() function needs to exists in the cc.

 ### chaincode.remove(name, [callback])
-Delete variable named 'name'
+Delete variable named 'name'.
+This will call the delete() function in the Go chaincode, therefore the delete() function needs to exists in the cc.

 ### chaincode.deploy(func, args, [save_path], [callback])
 Deploy the chaincode.